Noose tightens around neck of ‘racist’ DA MP

 His excitement, however, was short-lived when his chilling racist videos were thrust into the public spotlight, drawing immediate backlash against the 41-year-old Eastern Cape-born politician.

 In the video, Gouws can be heard saying: “Alright, so there’s a couple of things I want to say.
-Kill the f*****ing k****rs, kill all the f***ing n****rs.
+Kill the f***ing k*ffirs, kill all the f***ing n*ggers.
 That’s all I gotta f***ing say.
-Kill all the k****rs!
-Kill all the f***ing n****rs.”
+Kill all the k*ffirs!
+Kill all the f***ing n*ggers.”

 His party, the DA, which has been haplessly trying to douse the flames of Gouws's controversy, caved in on Thursday and summarily suspended him pending a full disciplinary hearing by the party’s Federal Legal Commission.